rusefi/uaefi/README.md

 A: missing modules are closed source. they are filled in by github magic github magic combines gerbers and spits out a complete bom/pcl/new gerbers to upload to jlc/friends.
 See https://github.com/rusefi/hellen-one/tree/master?tab=readme-ov-file#tldr for more info

+### Q: Magic modules?
+How do I see schematics of those?

+A: https://github.com/rusefi/hellen-one has full documentation for each module

 ### Q: Something wrong with BOM?

 A: Nope, that's normal nothing to worry about click 'Continue'.